Prithika-18/deckgl_project/README.md

 step 5:To Uses Papa.parse to load and parse a CSV file located at '/coimbatore_traffic_data.csv'

-step 6:Convert each row into object and filtering out he invalid entities.
+step 6:Convert each row into object and filtering out invalid entities.

 step 7:Prepare the data for rendering on the hexagonal grid map by transforming it into a format suitable for the HexagonLayer.